Are Your Hands Going Numb?

 plus

-other non-surgical remedies listed above.
+other non-surgical remedy listed above.

 Most people bend their hands while sleeping.
-This, of course, can pinch the median nerve.
-If you already have signs of carpal tunnel syndrome, the nighttime bending can make the condition much worse.
-A
+This, of course, can pinch the median nerve at your wrist.
+If you already have

 night brace (or splint) will keep your hand in the neutral position (i.e., straight) while you sleep.
 Continued use will lessen irritation and swelling.
 This lets the nerve decompress, and then symptoms resolve.